14 Best National Parks in Canada

 Moving inland, there's a wide network of hiking trails to explore in the park, many of which feature spectacular waterfalls.
 Most of these trails can be hiked in a day (or even in just a few hours), or you could link them up to try the Fundy Circuit – a 48-kilometer-long journey that connects seven different hiking trails, with a few different options for backcountry camping along the route.
 Happy trails, indeed!

 6. Waterton Lakes National Park, Alberta

-Not all of Alberta's national parks focus solely on the Rockies — just look at Waterton Lakes National Park, nestled in the south end of the province and featuring the beautiful prairielands (of course, the Rocky Mountains looming in the background certainly paints a nice picture).
+Not all of Alberta's best national parks focus solely on the Rockies – just look at Waterton Lakes National Park, nestled in the south end of the province and featuring the beautiful prairielands, lakes, and of course, the Rocky Mountains.

 As the park's name suggests, there are plenty of lakes in Waterton Lakes National Park begging to be enjoyed, whether on a canoe, kayak, or paddleboard.
 If you're feeling brave, you can jump in for a swim – but the water is pretty chilly, even in the summer.
 However, there's no better way to cool down quickly after a strenuous hike.

 Speaking of hiking, with over 200 kilometers of trails to choose from, there's something for just about everyone, from beginner hikers to experienced pros.
 The best season to hike is in the summer, as the snow can start to fall in the autumn and tends to stick around well into the spring.